 We are exposed to changes in the prices of raw materials used in our production processes.
 Commodity futures contracts are periodically used to manage such exposure.
-As of December 31, 2008, we had copper and nickel futures contracts with notional values of \$3.6 million that were in an unrealized loss position of \$2.1 million.
-We have not elected hedge accounting for these futures contracts, and therefore changes in their fair value are included in net income.
+As of December 31, 2009, we had no open commodity futures contracts.

 ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA